pwikapanel/illustrator-panel/dmg-creation/README.md

 Open the DMG to mount it, then copy all the files, including hidden files, from the previous folder to the mounted DMG.

 * * * * *

+### Installing the ICNS Icon File

+The following is based on [Parag Bafna's answer](https://stackoverflow.com/a/18443866/72958) on Stack Overflow.

+The ICNS file should already be on the writeable DMG.
+Then:

+$ SetFile -c icnC [drag ICNS on writeable DMG]
+$ SetFile -a C [drag writeable DMG]

 ### Arrange the DMG Appearance